The 10-Year Museums Master Plan for Darwin and Palmerston guides future investment, services and programs for the region’s museum sector.

 The gallery will help revitalise and increase activity in the city centre, encourage visitation, feature outdoor spaces that connect with green spaces and provide more opportunities for local participation in arts programs, special events, festivals, and other public programs.

-This project is part of the historic $200 million City Deal, delivered in partnership with the Australian Government and City of Darwin.
+This project is part of the historic $200 million City Deal, delivered in partnership with the Australian Government, Territory Government and City of Darwin.

 MAGNT Bullocky Point Master Plan - Developing a new Art Gallery in the Darwin CBD provides an opportunity to revisit and reshape the future direction and visitor experiences at the MAGNT Bullocky Point facility.

-The master planning exercise will engage with the MAGNT Board, stakeholders, and the community, to explore the further opportunities of the Bullocky Point site.
+The master planning exercise will engage with the MAGNT Board, stakeholders and the community to explore the further opportunities at the Bullocky Point site.

 Larrakia Cultural Centre - A new cultural facility to acknowledge and celebrate the historical and ongoing contribution of Larrakia culture.
 Developed by the Larrakia Development Corporation, the centre will showcase the linkages with other Aboriginal groups, teach and promote the Larrakia language, history and culture, and provide commercial and creative spaces for local Aboriginal artists and craftspeople.